 EDUC 3540 – ESL Practicum

-Mini-Teachers meet periodically with faculty observers to share and reflect on the experience.
+Mini-Teachers meet periodically regularly with School of Education faculty to share and reflect on the experience and prepare for the EdTPA.
 There will be a minimum of 35 hours of mini-teaching in a local school in connection with methods courses.
-The student must meet the required grade point average and have a receipt by School of Education of successful scores on the ISBE Basic Skills Test.
+The student must meet the required grade point average and have a receipt by the School of Education of meeting the Illinois basic skills requirement.
 Early Childhood candidates take this practicum twice, once at the preschool level and once at the Kindergarten level.
-Elementary and secondary candidates must take this practicum at a level and in a setting different from the one chosen for practicum B. K-12 candidates should choose a 6-8 level.
 To be taken as part of Professional Term C.

 EDUC 3601 – Introduction to Linguistics

 The purpose of this course is to observe and assist a teacher in an ESL school setting for a minimum total of 100 clock hours.
 The requirements for this course may also be met through certification of three months of teaching experience with ESL students.
 Only those who have verification by a principal or other administrators of three months of teaching ESL students prior to entering the program may take this for no credit.
 To be taken at the end of the five-course ESL course sequence.

 EDUC 3602 – Sociolinguistics and Cross Cultural Differences